 The teachers use the latest teaching methods during the English lessons.
 Attention is paid to learning how to speak well, write and understand the English language.
 Furthermore, the pupils will take part in the Anglia exam (at their own level) and will be rewarded with an internationally recognized certificate.

-Contact with a school abroad
+Contact with schools abroad

 Florencius maintains contact with several partner schools abroad, for joint projects among themselves and e-mail contact.